Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Staff will be told of concerns about a child on a ‘need to know basis’.

-The College will aim to seek consent of parents before sharing information with other agencies, however legislation states that colleges and other agencies can share information without the consent of a parent/carer circumstances.
+The College will aim to seek consent of parents before sharing information with other agencies, however legislation states that colleges and other agencies can share information without the consent of a parent/carer depending upon circumstances.

 Complaints about safeguarding should follow the College’s complaints policy.